-Next up in our Are You Ready for Health Intelligence series, we take it one layer deeper and help identify your organization’s current health management habits.
+Next up in our Are You Ready for Health Intelligence series, we take it one layer deeper and help identify your organization’s current benefits management and planning habits.
 This is the first step in understanding if your healthcare data is working to give you the direction you need to tailor plans and programs that fit.

-Most wellness programs have a baseline of data.
+Most wellness programs offer a baseline of data to report on.
 Participation, utilization, and incentive tracking are the starting pieces.
-But to complete the puzzle, there’s often additional information supplied by vendors, carriers, and consultants.
+But to complete the puzzle, vendors, carriers, and consultants often supply additional information.
 These siloed data sources produce a base level of knowledge but are limited in driving meaningful health outcomes in a population.